marco262/my_wiki/data/dnd/subclass/college-of-eloquence.md

 When you successfully inspire someone, the power of your eloquence can now spread to someone else.
 When a creature within 60 feet of you adds one of your Bardic Inspiration dice to its ability check, attack roll, or saving throw and the roll succeeds, you can use your reaction to encourage a different creature (other than yourself) that can hear you within 60 feet of you, giving it a Bardic Inspiration die without expending any of your Bardic Inspiration uses.

 You can use this reaction a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ----

-_Source: Mythic Odysseys of Theros, p.
-21_
+_Source: Tasha's Cauldron of Everything, p.
+29_